Answered By: Harry L. Whitlock II Last Updated: Jun 27, 2018 Views: 34

 We regret that you could not access the information you need.
 This access issue is most likely due to you downloading too many articles in a short-period of time.
-JSTOR and Project Muse have a built-in feature that prevents more than 100 MB of data per day.
-There are many other databases that employ this form of protection.
+Our databases prevent more than 100 MB of data being downloaded in a 15-minute period.
 This limitation is because of the theft of intellectual property through illegal mass downloading by unauthorized users.
 The companies that provide these articles to the university establish these limits to protect scholars' research and writing.
 These limits try to provide a balance between convenience and security.

 Normally waiting one hour will reset your access and ability to download articles.
-Be sure to log back into the proxy server if you are off-campus.
-If you find that you are still unable to download articles, you will probably need to clear the cache/history of your web browser.
+If you find that you are still unable to download articles, you will probably need to clear your browser cache/history.
 If you still cannot access the databases, turn-off and reboot your computer.

 Send a message to email@example.com